virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:

-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
-One of these parameters is required.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `sourcePath` - URL to download external archive
+- `sourcePath` - *URL* to download an external archive
-- `destPath` - container path where unpack uploaded archive
+- `destPath` - the container path, where the uploaded archive is to be unpacked

 ### CreateFile
 Available for all nodes